 Sequence the story

 Sequencing is essential in both mathematics and in literacy.
 Children practice story sequencing as a component of planning a story.
 Sequencing involves putting objects or actions in the correct order.

 There are lots of ways to combine storytelling with coding for a really effective learning process, and KUBO offers a variety of activities that do this.
-For example in the activity Super Hero Obstacle Course, KUBO is the super hero and students create a costume and an obstacle course for their robot.
+For example in the activity Super Hero Obstacle Course, KUBO is the superhero and students create a costume and an obstacle course for their robot.
 They must then write a story about KUBO’s adventures as a superhero while also planning and creating their code to have KUBO execute the story.
-You can find our Inspirational Activities here
+You can find our Cross-curricular Activities here

 Get physical, go outdoors

 Identifying simple routes and routines needed to complete everyday tasks are basically algorithms.
-These can be mapped and made visible by drawing arrows on a blank map or a blackboard in the classroom, but even better to take the learning to the playground, where you have much more space to practice coding concepts physically, while expanding the learning across other important subjects.
+These can be mapped and made visible by drawing arrows on a blank map or a blackboard in the classroom, but even better to take the learning to the playground, where you have much more space to practice coding concepts physically while expanding the learning across other important subjects.

-For example students can become citizens of the future to learn about smart cities that have sensors placed on almost every surface.
-The sensors collect data about energy consumption, pollution, traffic and rainwater.
+For example, students can become citizens of the future to learn about smart cities that have sensors placed on almost every surface.
+The sensors collect data about energy consumption, pollution, traffic, and rainwater.
 They can play robots and direct each other in a self-made city on a big grid in the playground.
 They can imagine how people’s behavior affects the city, and collect data.
 Every time a citizen throws garbage in the bin, a sensor registers the data (math and calculation).
 Students can then write an essay about the conditions and the development of the city.
 They practice math (how many steps must we take), direction (right, left) and calculation (which is the fastest route) while navigating and giving input to the one acting out the robot.
 They practice story sequencing and they reflect on why it is important to get the sequence right when directing robots.